A Universe with a generalized ghost dark energy and Van der Waals fluid interacting with a fluid: Introduction

+where $H$ is Hubble parameter $H=\dot{a}/a$ and $\alpha$ is constant parameter of the model, which should be determined.
+A generalization of the model \cite{Cai} also was proposed for which energy density and reads as,

-where $H(t)=\dot{a}/a$ is the Hubble parameter.
-Concerning to this component we assume that Ghost Dark energy with (\ref{eq:ghost}) will appear and play a role only in interaction term.
-Dark Energy was born in GR to explain experimental data claiming, that the expansion of the Universe is accelerated.
-Dark Energy with Dark Matter are exotic and mysterious components of the Universe, capturing a lot of attention and not to be explained still.
-Generally, it is accepted that Dark Energy should be described by negative pressure and positive energy density, therefore implying negative EoS parameter $\omega<0$.
-The simplest model is a cosmological constant $\omega_{\Lambda}=-1$ introduced by Einstein, but it suffers with the problem known as cosmological coincidence problem asking why are we living in an epoch in which the densities of dark energy and matter are comparable?
-One of the ways to solve the cosmological coincidence problem is to consider the interaction between the components on phenomenological level.
-Generally, interaction could be considered as a function of energy densities and their derivatives: $Q(\rho_{i},\dot{\rho}_{i},\ldots)$.
+with $\alpha$ and $\beta$ constant parameters of the model.
+Such kind of fluids could be named as a geometrical fluids, because from the description it is clear that it contains information about geometry of the space-time and metric.
+Concerning to this component we assume that it will appear and play a role only in the interaction term.
+Generally what is done in this field is that we assume existence of all fluids in the field equations, but here we suppose that one of the fluids can be an intermediate fluid arose in case of the interaction i.e before transforming to Van der Waals gas our fluid becomes to ghost dark energy and after some time it transforms to Van der Waals gas fully.
+One of the ways to solve the cosmological coincidence problem discussed above is to consider the interaction between the components (on phenomenological level) as already were mentioned.
+Interaction could be considered as a function of energy densities and their derivatives: $Q(\rho_{i},\dot{\rho}_{i},\ldots)$.
 To make everything working with units, we only should consider the fact that unit of interaction term $[Q]=\frac{[energy ~ density]}{time}$ and assume that unit $time^{-1}$ could be contributed, for instance, from Hubble parameter.
 Over years different models of interactions were proposed and considered, but everything was done on phenomenological level only.
 Very intensively were considered interactions $Q=3Hb\rho_{m}$, $Q=3Hb\rho_{ {de}}$, $Q=3Hb\rho_{ {tot}}$, where $b>0$ is a coupling constant, other form of interactions, where question of time unit were solved with help of first order time derivative $Q=\gamma\dot{\rho}_{ {m}}$, $Q=\gamma\dot{\rho}_{ {de}}$, $Q=\gamma\dot{\rho}_{ {tot}}$.
 Interaction of the general form $Q=3Hb\gamma\rho_{i}+\gamma\dot{\rho_{i}}$, where $i=\{m,de,tot\}$ also captured a lot of attention.
-Interaction between components arose as a result of splitting of the energy conservation, which mathematically can be described as follows:
+Interaction between components arose as a result of splitting of the energy conservation, which mathematically can be described as follows,

-and
+and,